Equafleece measuring is unique! We don’t just measure straight down the back, so please don’t use non-Equafleece garments as a size guide.

 Use the size calculator on each garment’s page – simply click the What Size Do I Need? button, put your measurements into the calculator and click the Calculate button.

 If the size calculator is confused, don’t panic!
 Please double-check your measurements, especially the A measurement.
-If it’s still confused, take an E measurement down the back from base of neck to base of tail, then call us and we’ll advise what size you need.
+If it’s still confused, please send us your measurements, dog’s breed and age, or call us and we’ll advise what size you need.

 We’re happy to exchange or refund any garment returned to us as new, so do try it on a clean dog and see the dog moving to assess the fit.